Updated: July 22, 2022 by Jennifer Munsell

 Just like when we push ourselves with exercise and need to breathe heavily to catch our breath, bearded dragons will do the same!

-If your bearded dragon has been running around their enclosure, chasing after an insect, or is actively involved in mating rituals, they will be out of breath and will need to breathe heavily because of the physical effort needed to sustain the activity.
+If your bearded dragon has been running around their enclosure, chasing after an insect, or is actively involved in mating rituals, they will be out of breath and will need to breathe heavily for a while to catch their breath and cool down.

-There is no need to worry about this if exercise is the reason for heavy breathing.
+There is no need to worry about this if exercise is the reason for heavy breathing, it’s totally normal behavior.
 In this case, your bearded dragon should breathe heavily for a couple of minutes and then go back to their normal, steady shallow breaths.

 Bearded dragons need a lot of exercise and love a good obstacle course.
 So, this is a great way to experiment with your dragon to monitor their breathing and time how long they start breathing normally again after exercise.

 This experiment will help set your mind at ease if you catch them breathing heavily and don’t know why they are doing it.
-You can time them, and if they exceed the amount of time they usually take to get back to normal, you know something may be wrong and can look for other causes of the heavy breathing.
+You can time them, and if they exceed the amount of time they usually take to get back to normal, you know something may be wrong and can look for other common reasons for heavy breathing.

 3. Breathing Heavily Due to Showing Dominance